 Is hitting a parked car considered an accident?

-Yes, hitting a parked car is an accident.
+If you’ve hit a parked vehicle, it is considered an accident.
 You should report the incident to your insurance company and leave a note with your name and phone number if you leave before the other driver arrives.
+Failure to do so is considered a hit-and-run incident.

 Will my insurance cover me if I hit a pole?